Prateeksingchn/Git-Github-Notes/Readme.md

 ### Important Note

 Deinitializing a Git repository by deleting the `.git` directory will remove all version history and tracking information.
 If you need to retain this information for future reference, consider creating a backup of the `.git` directory before deleting it.

 ---

-This guide provides clear, step-by-step instructions for initializing and deinitializing Git repositories, using a `.gitignore` file, performing basic Git commands, creating and managing branches, switching branches, stashing changes, merging branches, and deleting branches, making it suitable for beginners.

----